Campuses and locations

 The University of Newcastle is a multi-campus institution offering programs in a number of locations.

 1 years full-time or part-time equivalent up to 4 years maximum.

-One in four Australians will experience mental illness at some point in their life.
+One in two Australians will experience mental illness at some point in their life.
 As mental health is a growing health care and social issue across all cultures and economies, mental health expertise is continuing to develop, and new models of care are being established to meet the specific needs of these patients.

 The Master of Mental Health Nursing will help you develop the specialised skills and knowledge to advance your career in this challenging and rewarding area of healthcare.

 To deliver purposeful contemporary therapies in mental health you need to be a highly-specialised clinical practitioner with unique skills in person-centered models of care.
 The University of Newcastle's approach is one of distinction and excellence, equipping our graduates with specialised knowledge, developed through your ongoing engagement with expert mental health clinicians throughout your studies.

 The Master of Mental Health Nursing places emphasis on the foundation principles in mental health nursing, and will also on strengthen your specialised clinical practice in areas like: